NoahJpg/Mr.-Roboger-s-Neighborhood/README.md

 ## Description

-_This language suggester includes a few seemingly cryptic questions that the user will answer.
-Then it will output one of three common programming languages that is best suited to the user based on their response to the questions_
+_A web application that takes a number from the user and returns a list of values from 0 to the user's inputted number with some substitutions made within the returned list:_

 ## Setup/Installation Requirements